 Let us look at post-WWII West Germany.
 The Adenauer republic had developed into a Wohlstands-Staat (wealth state) thanks to American investments.
 The workers were less than ever inclined to adopt revolutionary policy; they became, so to speak, prospective "partners" of the "new order" and were striving to gain a greater share in the dividends of the profit-system.
-The first radicalisation occurred around demonstrations against American intervention in Vietnam, but this was almost solely discarded God, but merely replaced him with another.
-Modern man believes in the absolute superiority of the scientist and technician, the high priests of a new religion.
+The first radicalisation occurred around demonstrations against American intervention in armed aggressor and that savages, armed with bow and arrow, were not everytime defeated by invaders equipped with gun and cannon.
+What we are saying is that the unarmed man is not necessarily without a chance.
+During the Spanish civil war the people amazed the onlooking world when they managed to produce, against all the odds, guns, armoured cars and planes.
+In fact, the most fruitful war industries were those operated by the anarcho-syndicalist worker collectives.